NSahaja/5303-Database-sahaja/dbProject/README.md

   -registration_form.html - registration page for users information

- DOCUMENTS - contains all documents for project
+ DOCUMENTS - contains other documents of project

   -OnlineResume_tables.sql-code for dumping the values into tables